-Grandparents for Democracy are grandparents, great-aunts & uncles, and fellow Baby Boomers…and their children and grandchildren.
+Grandparents for Democracy are grandparents, great-aunts & uncles, and fellow Baby Boomers.

-We are Democrats, Republicans and Independents who believe that the Trump Administration and its enablers in Congress threaten our democracy, rule of law, diverse society standards od ethics and compassion, and the very planet we inhabit.
+We are Democrats, Republicans and Independents who believe that the Trump Administration and its enablers in Congress threaten our democracy, rule of law, diverse society, ethical standards, and the very planet we inhabit.

 If your last social action foray was a civil rights sit-in or a Vietnam War protest, WELCOME BACK!

 We’re looking for like-minded folks of our generation to help us organize volunteers for trips to our target swing districts to canvass door-to-door, man tables at malls, operate phone/text banks, get out the vote on Election Day, and otherwise assist.
 But you needn’t reside near a swing district, as G4D will also be organizing phone/text banks for volunteers to participate from home!